akhi63/Automation/README.md

     * npm run getReport

+## Setting Page Objects

+* `LoginPage`: Handles interactions with the login page.
+* `InventoryPage`: Handles interactions with the inventory page.
+* `CartPage`: Handles interactions with the shopping cart page.
+* `CheckoutOverviewPage`: Handles interactions with the checkout overview page.
+* `CheckoutCompletePage`: Handles interactions with the order confirmation page.

 ## Test Structure
 The tests are organized into several spec files, each focusing on a specific part of the application:

 * `loginTest.js`: Tests the login functionality.
 * `sauceDemoTest.js`: Contains the main end-to-end purchase journey test.
 * `performanceGlitchUserTest.js`: Tests the purchase journey with a performance glitch user.

-## Page Objects

-* `LoginPage`: Handles interactions with the login page.
-* `InventoryPage`: Handles interactions with the inventory page.
-* `CartPage`: Handles interactions with the shopping cart page.
-* `CheckoutOverviewPage`: Handles interactions with the checkout overview page.
-* `CheckoutCompletePage`: Handles interactions with the order confirmation page.